Spleen Pancreas And Liver Question And Answers

 4. Pyloric Part:

-• Pyloric antrum—proximal wide part
+• Pyloric Antrum—proximal wide part

-• Pyloric canal—distal narrow tubular part
+• Pyloric Canal—distal narrow tubular part

 • The pyloric antrum and canal are separated by an inconstant sulcus in the greater curvature called as sulcus intermedius.